 The contribution requirement for active employees is governed by §51.1-1402(E) of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
-The political subdivision's contractually required employer contribution rate for the year ended June 30, 2018 was 0.20% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015.
+The Authority's contractually required employer contribution rate for the years ended June 30, 2019 and 2018 was 0.19% and 0.20%, respectively, of covered employee compensation.
+These rates were based on an actuarially determined rate from actuarial valuations as of June 30, 2017 and 2015, respectively.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the political subdivision to the Political Subdivision Health Insurance Credit Program were \$8,467 and \$8,166 for the years ended June 30, 2018 and June 30, 2017, respectively.
+Contributions from the Authority to the Political Subdivision Health Insurance Credit Program were \$8,467 for the years ended June 30, 2019 and June 30, 2018.